yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 Perform the following steps as part of the cutover process:

 1. Quiesce your source database, that is stop application writes.
-1. Perform a cutover after the exported events rate ("ingestion rate" in the metrics table) drops to 0 using the following command:
+1. Perform a cutover after the exported events rate ("Export rate" in the metrics table) drops to 0 using the following command:

     ```sh
     # Replace the argument values with those applicable for your migration.